-This is what makes your next recipe; the heat of Thai chilies and the nutty Pistachio puree.
+This is what makes the Red Pepper-Pistachio Bisque recipe so special; the heat of Thai chillies and the nutty Pistachio puree.
 A creamy, nutty vegetable soup to keep you going on your long hot summer day.
-So here’s a simplification to its ingredients unknown and an innovation to keep up your newness.
+Also, there are other recipes that you can have as starters, let’s check them out.

 |Shallot (peeled and chopped)||1 unit|